MariaKonstantinov/react-around-auth/README.md

 - Sprint 1 => Build main project structure and markup using JSX, React functional components approach, React Hooks.
 In the next Sprint the core functiuonality of components will be added: functions for editing user data, creating new cards, and putting "likes".

+- Sprint 2 => Add Current User Context (currentUser state), so all app components can get access to this data.
+Use Context in Main, Card components.
+Add likes and Card deleting functionality.
+Refactor Profile Editing.
+Save data to API.
+Refactor Avatar Editing.
+Refactor Card functionality.
+Add DeleteCardPopup component.

 **:four_leaf_clover: Project Link (Figma) - initial design**

 - [Project Link in Figma](https://www.figma.com/file/SurN1jaeEQIhuZEDMhmWWf/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1)